Joey101010/Maven-Market-Report/README.md

 #Key Features

 - Showcase the top 30 products by sales and returns.
+- Top 10 products by profit.
 - Customer insights and breakdowns.
 - Interactive map visual showcasing sales by country.
 - Designed usining Power BI, calculated measures and visuals.